 top of page

-This workshop is for anyone, of any background, who is actively seeking to push back against the rise of racism today, and wants to learn how to improve their communication skills around racial topics and identities.
+This workshop is for anyone who is seeking to push back against the rise of racism today, and wants to learn how to improve and refine their communication skills around racial topics.

 My work focuses on how literary texts are able to resist racism, and can make a claim for an empowering sense of humanity in the face of racial violence.